DETAILED ACTION

 Claim(s) 12 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Hohl in view of Oliver Bhushan, and further in view of U.S. Patent Application Publication No. 2007/0043271 to Mannheimer et al. (hereinafter “Mannheimer”).

-It would have been obvious to a skilled artisan to modify Hohl wherein the storing of a value in the memory location of the memory of the oximeter device comprises resetting a counter to an initial value and initializing the memory that stores a sum of a plurality of oxygen saturation measurements made by the oximeter device, in view of the teachings of Mannheimer, for the obvious advantage of time stamping the data as it is being recorded.
+It would have been obvious to a skilled artisan to modify Hohl wherein the storing of a value in the memory location of a memory of the oximeter device comprises resetting a counter to an initial value; and initializing the memory that stores a sum of a plurality of oxygen saturation measurements made by the oximeter device, in view of the teachings of Mannheimer, for the obvious advantage of time stamping the data as it is being recorded.

 Claim(s) 18-21 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Hohl in view of Oliver and Bhushan, and further in view of U.S. Patent Application Publication No. 2021/0338153 to Barrera et al. (hereinafter “Barrera”).